todd-lers/about/internal.md

   Information on Biotage columns can be found [here](https://github.com/todd-lers/techops/blob/master/Biotage/pps497_-_biotage_sfr_brochure.pdf).

+  Write down your name and type of purification (i.e. normal or reversed phase) on the table affixed to the fumehood sash.
+Only write down your name if you are ready to run your purification, otherwise wait until you are closer to being ready.

   **There is no booking system** and you can use the purification system as required, when it is not in use.
-There are currently 9 racks available.
+There are currently 12 racks available.

   **Please don’t keep racks and tubes in your fumehood for prolonged periods of time.** Combine your fractions as soon as possible after doing a column and clean the tubes thoroughly, finishing with **several acetone rinses**.
 Alternatively, transfer your tubes to a normal test tube rack (return later) and return the empty Biotage rack. **Make sure there is no permanent marker on the tubes or on the rack.** To ensure that the tubes dry quickly for the next user, place them upside down onto tissue on the bench or place them in the large drying cabinet at the back of the lab, before returning them to the Biotage or the designated cupboard.